 Q: What happens to late fines that are already on my account?

 A: They disappear!
-We are waiving existing overdue fines.
+We have waived earlier overdue fines.

 Q: If there are no fines, what keeps me from not returning items?